hopeIsCo0l/nlpsarcasm/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the NO License.

 ## Acknowledgments